 Even inside the servers, increasing speed and reducing power has led to the development of optical fiber interconnects.
 Intel is actively developing board level interconnects for their products, touting all the usual benefits of fiber.

 Most data centers will contain a mix of fiber, coax and UTP cabling.
 The connections to the Internet coming in from the outside world are going to be on singlemode fibers.
-Multimode fiber, either OM3 or the new OM4 high bandwidth fibers, are likely to be used for longer connections.
-Coax will be used on very short connections.
-And Cat 6A may be used for short and medium length links.
-Another option is becoming available, active optical cables.
-These are fiber optic cables with transceivers at either end to convert electrical ports to optical fiber, providing the advantages of fiber to conventional copper ports.
+Multimode fiber, either OM3 or the new OM4 high bandwidth fibers, are likely to be used for MM connections.
+Coax will be used on very short connections or Cat 6A may be used for short and medium length links.
+Another option for short links is active optical cables.
+Much of the choice depends on the data center design choices.

 Whichever media is used for interconnects, one thing is certain, there will be lots of cables!
 Cables from routers to servers, servers to other servers or switches and switches to storage devices.
 The volume of cables involved and the number of routes they can follow make planning the pathways and spaces carefully to prevent chaos in the data center.
 Cables may be run overhead or under floors.
 All cable trays must be properly sized for the expected cable loads.
 Under floor trays are generally wire mesh types while heavy-duty overhead racks are usually needed, especially when expected to carry large quantities of heavy copper cabling.
 Additional room should be provided for Cat 6A since cables cannot be neatly bundled to save space, because that may cause alien crosstalk between adjacent cables.